metrorailings/OwlBlog/content/posts/week-5-insights.md

 The Steelers signature running play is when they pull a guard and either a tackle or a tight end around on a lead run play.

 Sheer mismanagement by Philly to close out the first half.

+Excellent series of play calls from Pittsburgh.
+The Steelers used a play-action with lead blockers to fool Philly's defense to shift one way so as to open up a wide lane for an end-around going the other way.
+Then the Steelers stacked four receivers to one side for a screen ending in a touchdown.